We’re going to show you how to make a Korean name for yourself. Take a look at the 6 methods below, and choose the one that you like best!

 |박채영 (로제)||Park Chae-young (Rosé)|

-If you’re looking for male names, here is a list of the most popular baby names for boys from 2018 and 2017 in Korea:
+If you’re looking for male names, here is a list of the most popular Korean baby names for boys from 2018 and 2017 in South Korea:

-Here is another list of the most popular baby names from 2018 and 2017 in Korea:
+Here is another list of the most popular Korean baby girl names from 2018 and 2017 in South Korea:

-Last names are not as many, or as varied, in South Korea as those you’ll find in other countries.
-The father’s last name or surname is passed down to their children.
-However, interestingly enough, their wives often keep their last name or surname.
+South Korean family names or last names are not as many, or as varied, in South Korea as those you’ll find in other countries.
+The father’s surname or last name is passed down to their children.
+However, interestingly enough, their wives often keep their surname.

 The top 3 common names (Kim, Lee, and Park) are by far the most popular and make up the vast majority of last names in South Korea.
 Check out this list of popular Korean surnames: